opnfv/fuel/docs/installation-instruction.rst

 following fields to define a proxy.

         NOTE: cannot be used in tandem with local repo support
-        NOTE: not tested with ODL for support (plugin)
+        NOTE: not tested with any plugins, e.g. ODL.

    - Navigate to 'HTTP proxy' and input your http proxy address